garrygl/GNS3/README.md

-# The following Procedure is a GNS3 Appliance Upgrade (from Ubuntu 14.x to 18.x) that will Migrate Projects
+# The following Procedure is a GNS3 Appliance Upgrade from Ubuntu 14.x to 18.x for Migrating Appliances and Projects
 - Upgraded an ESXi VM appliance from Ubuntu 14.x/gns3 2.2.7 to the newer Ubuntu 18.04/gns3 2.2.7 and newer VM.
 I verfied this procedure worked for migrating all appliances and projects for the old vm to the new ESXi VM.
 - This procedure may not work for VM for Workstation/Fusion since project configuration files are stored on the client storage and not the server.
 - Reference - **[Link to GNS3 Post (HTML format)](https://gns3.com/upgrade-ubuntu-14-x-gns3-2-2-7-t)

 ## Backup GNS3 Content

-- cd/opt - provides a common storage volume with adequate storage space
+1. cd/opt - provides a common storage volume with adequate storage space
-- #Backup vm server projects and images
-- sudo tar -zcvf opt-gns3-2_7.tar /opt/gns3
+2. Backup vm server projects and images sudo tar -zcvf opt-gns3-2_7.tar /opt/gns3

-- #Backup symbols and appliances in gns3 server folders
+- Backup symbols and appliances in gns3 server folders
-- sudo tar -zcvf gns3-home2_7.tar /home/gns3
+1. sudo tar -zcvf gns3-home2_7.tar /home/gns3
-- use ftp client on vm to (binary) put/upload .tar files to shared storage
+2. use ftp client on vm to (binary) put/upload .tar files to shared storage

 ## Restore GSN3 Content
 - Restore the two .tar files to original folders on new ESXi vm server after installing an ftp client on this 2.2.7 vm
-- Use ftp client to get .tar files from storage and (binary) put into /opt on new gns3 VM
+1. Use ftp client to get .tar files from storage and (binary) put into /opt on new gns3 VM
-- cd/ establishes the root folder for restore overlay
+2. cd/ establishes the root folder for restore overlay

-_ #Restore vm server projects and images
+## Restore vm server projects and images
-- sudo tar -zxvf /opt/opt-gns3-2_7.tar
+1. sudo tar -zxvf /opt/opt-gns3-2_7.tar

-- #restore symbols and appliances in gns3 server folders
-- sudo tar -zxvf /opt/gns3-home2_7.tar
-- reboot vm and connect the GNS3 2.7 client to new ESXi vm
+2. restore symbols and appliances in gns3 server folders sudo tar -zxvf /opt/gns3-home2_7.tar reboot vm and connect the GNS3 2.7 client to new ESXi vm
 # End of Procedure

 ## GSN3 LAB NOTES